-ECSO Publishes its input to the Horizon Europe and Digital Europe Programme
+ECSO publishes its input to the Horizon Europe and Digital Europe Programme

-Priorities for a SRIA and support to competitiveness
+Learn about the priorities for a SRIA and support to competitiveness

 Today, we are proud to publish 2 separate documents on our input to both the Horizon Europe and Digital Europe Programmes.
 These documents have been previously shared with the European Commission to support the definition of priorities.